Lygia Pape: Neo-Concrete Movement

 After her involvement with the Grupo Frente Concrete artists, Pape transitioned into the short wave of Neo-Concrete art.

-As scholar Adele Nelson suggested, the Grupo Ruptura artist Waldemar Cordeiro and the Grupo Frente Ferreira Gullar had a debate on each other’s “inadequate and overzealous rigor in their respective approaches to geometric abstraction”, which promoted and inspired the former members of Grupo Frente including Lygia Pape to initiate the Neo-Concrete movement in 1959.
+As scholar Adele Nelson suggested, the Grupo Ruptura artist Waldemar Cordeiro and the Grupo Frente Ferreira Gullar had a debate on each other's “inadequate and overzealous rigor in their respective approaches to geometric abstraction”, which promoted and inspired the former members of Grupo Frente including Lygia Pape to initiate the Neo-Concrete movement in 1959.
 Neo-Concrete Movement advocates for a more expressive and corporeal viewing experience than the “overly rational” art-making approach embraced by Grupo Ruptura.

 In 1959 Pape was a signatory of the Neo-Concrete Manifesto, along with Lygia Clark and Helio Oiticica.
 In explaining her approach, Lygia Pape said:

 Pape specifically during her Neo-Concrete period was interested in the “proposal to ‘live the body.’”
 This phrase indicates Pape’s interest in how the physical body acts as our mediator for all sensual experiences.
 Pape sought to explore this idea of the body’s relation in space by creating multi-sensorial experiences in her artwork.

-Livro da Criacao [Book of Creation], (1959)
+Livro da Criação [Book of Creation], (1959)

-The sculpture/book/poem Livro da Criacao [Book of Creation] is emblematic of the early Neo-Concrete works.
+The sculpture/book/poem Livro da Criação [Book of Creation] is emblematic of the early Neo-Concrete works.
 The work consists of sixteen unbound cardboard "pages".
 The pages are 12 x 12 inches each and feature abstract images that are supposed to signify a significant moment in the creation of the world, such as the recession of water, the discovery of fire and agriculture, hunting, and navigation.
-As a Neo-concrete artist, Lygia Pape's Livro da Criacao [Book of Creation] synthesizes reason and emotion.
+As a Neo-concrete artist, Lygia Pape's Livro da Criação [Book of Creation] synthesizes reason and emotion.
 The participant is meant to have a phenomenological experience by handling the book.
 Each reading of the work might be different based on the individual's experiences.
 As Lygia Pape noted, "It's important to say that there are two plausible readings: for me it is the book of the creation of the world, but for others it can be the book of "creation."
 Through each person's experiences, there is a process of open structure through which each structure can generate its own reading."